The Lost Diary of Eli McCabe

 by Valentine J. Brkich

-The following pages were taken from the diary of Eli Augusta McCabe (1846-1921).
+The following pages were taken from the diary of Eli Augustus McCabe (1846-1921).
 The diary was found inside a time capsule that was recently opened in McCabe’s hometown of Beaver, Pennsylvania.
-McCabe was a Civil War veteran who served with the 77th PA Volunteers in the Army of the Cumberland, which took part in the Chattanooga Campaign in the autumn of 1863.
+McCabe was a junior majoring in Philosophy at Westminster College (New Wilmington, Pa.) when the war broke out in 1861.
+He left school to join the 77th PA Volunteers and took part in the Chattanooga Campaign in the autumn of 1863.
+McCabe returned to school after the war and then read the law in Beaver before passing the bar and practicing there for the remainder of his life.

 Although his diary was placed in the time capsule in 1916, five years prior to his death at age 75, McCabe never spoke a word of the story you are about to read, possibly because he was worried about the reaction to it.